HopperLogger/mpv-frame-interpolator/DOCS/man/options.rst

     Default: ``no``.

 ``--sub-filter-sdh-enclosures=<string>``
-    Specify a string of characters that ``--sub-filter-sdh`` will use to potentially remove text.
-Text that is enclosed within characters specified by this string will be removed.
-Note that bracket characters with known pairs (such as ``(`` or ``[``) will be mapped internally to their matching right hand character, so you only need to specify left hand characters.
+    Specify pairs of characters that ``--sub-filter-sdh`` will use to potentially remove text.
+This is a string list option.
+See `List Options`_ for details.
+Text that is enclosed within each specified pair will be removed.
+Note that parenthesis pairs (normal and full width) are treated as a special case and require ``--sub-fitler-sdh-harder`` to be removed.

-    Default: ``([（``.
+    Default: ``(),[],（）``

 ``--sub-filter-regex-...=...``
     Set a list of regular expressions to match on text subtitles, and remove any